roykho/woocommerce-geolocation-based-products/readme.txt

 A WooCommerce plugin/extension that adds ability for your store to show/hide products based on visitors geolocation taken from IP address.

+You can add many different countries in which you want the settings to apply to.
+You do this by adding a row and setting the 2 letter country code in which you want to apply to.
+For example "US".
+Then you set whether you want to hide certain product categories or just products themselves.
+You may select more than one for each.

+You can also add a region.
+For example if I want to target anyone that is in the US and in California, I would enter the region code of CA for California.

+Furthermore, you can also filter by city.
+For example if I want to target anyone that is in the US and California but also in the city of Los Angeles, I would enter the city name Los Angeles in the field.

+You can also test out your settings as if you're visiting the site from another country.
+Enabling the testmode on a particular entry row, your site will hide/show the products/categories per the rules of that row.
+Please note that you will need to use this especially when you're testing this on localhost as that IP will not be valid.
+Be sure to turn off testmode when done testing and ready to go live.

+There is no active support for this plugin here.
+Please go here to contribute https://github.com/roykho/woocommerce-geolocation-based-products

 == Installation ==

 1. Be sure WooCommerce plugin is already installed.